 - 12:31: There are two ways to increase our capacity.
 1. Use the BFF strategy we just went through.
 2. Take some recharge breaks throughout the day.

-Taking Restorative Breaks
+Taking Restorative Breaks to Reduce Stress

 - 12:43: Recharge breaks have revolutionized my life.
 I think it’s pretty typical for moms to go, go, go without taking breaks.
 When we do take a break, we tend to take “funky breaks.”
 Something like hopping on social media will not refresh you for the rest of your day or give your brain a chance to recharge.